Phase I: Proposal Preparation and Submission

 NSF Announces Funding Opportunities

 There are various resources available to help you find sources of funding from NSF.
 The NSF website provides a comprehensive source of information on NSF Directorates (including contact information), programs and funding opportunities.
-For complete information on this topic, see GPG Chapter I.B.
+For complete information on this topic, see PAPPG Chapter I.B.
 NSF Programs and Funding Opportunities.
 Specific resources on finding funding include:

 - Find Funding is a tool on the NSF website that provides an electronic capability to search for funding opportunities via title, NSF organization, or NSF program area;

 - National Science Foundation Update is an information-delivery system designed to keep potential proposers and other interested parties apprised of new NSF funding opportunities;

 - Grants.gov provides an electronic capability to search for Federal grant opportunities.